 Is sex safe with ovarian cysts?

 While sex can be safe with ovarian cysts, it may be uncomfortable and even increase the risk of rupture.
-Furthermore, it may be necessary to wait to have sex until the cyst goes away.
+It may be necessary to wait to have sex until after the cyst has gone away.

-Ovarian cysts that are associated with endometriosis or PCOS may be associated with infertility.
+Ovarian cysts caused by endometriosis or PCOS may be associated with infertility.
 However, it is always a good idea to use contraception if you do not want to get pregnant.

-While it is unlikely that an ovarian cyst will stop periods, it may cause them to become irregular (i.e. heavier and more frequent than normal).
+While it is unlikely that an ovarian cyst will stop a person’s periods, it may cause them to become irregular (i.e., heavier and more frequent than normal).

 How fast can an ovarian cyst grow?

-Most ovarian cysts grow very slow (for up to a year).
+Most ovarian cysts grow very slowly for up to a year.

 How to get rid of cysts on ovaries?

 While most ovarian cysts go away on their own, some may require surgical removal.
-It is unlikely that the entire affected ovary will need to be removed, but this intervention is possible.
+It is unlikely that the entire affected ovary will need to be removed, but this type of intervention is sometimes necessary.